intel/neural-compressor/examples/helloworld/tf_example3/README.md

 tf_example3 example
 =====================
-This example is used to demonstrate how to utilize LPOT builtin dataloader and metric to enabling quantization for models defined in slim.
+This example is used to demonstrate how to utilize Neural Compressor builtin dataloader and metric to enabling quantization for models defined in slim.

 1. Prepare